 - The pathway that catch action follows

-- The pressure applied – steadily, not too abrupt, not too weak but just right
+- The pressure applied – steadily through the motion, not too abrupt, and not too weak but just right

 The focal points below will help you create and improve these three features in your catch action.